cockroachdb/docs/src/current/_includes/v24.1/cdc/sink-configuration-detail.md

     }
     ~~~

 - If one or more fields are set as non-zero values, any fields with a zero value the sink will interpret as infinity.
-For example, in the following configuration, the sink will send a batch whenever the size reaches 100 messages, **or**, when 5 seconds has passed since the batch was populated with its first message. `Bytes` defaults to `0` in this case, so a batch will never trigger due to a configured byte size:
+For example, in the following configuration, the sink will send a batch whenever the size reaches 100 messages, **or**, when 5 seconds has passed since the batch was populated with its first message. `Bytes` is unset, so the batch size is unlimited.
+No flush will be triggered due to batch size:

     ~~~
     {